 - To motivate everyone by confirming that you’re on track.

-But which scale should I use?
+OK, but seriously now, which scale should I use?

-- it's easy to understand;
+- It’s easy to understand;

 - It’s quite common so people are familiar with it;

 - It’s easy to convert to five-star ratings, if that’s what you want to do

 But really, anything that’s commonly used, and easy to understand is fine.